Inseparable local uniformization: Introduction

+\begin{rem} It seems certain that simultaneous inseparable local log uniformization holds for valuations of any height, but proving this would involve Berkovich log geometry (or at least working with toroidal analytic spaces).
+This direction is not developed in the paper, and so we lose the stronger versions of the uniformization when running induction on height in \S\ref{indsec}.
+So, for general valued fields we only prove Theorem \ref{insepunif} without "bonuses". \end{rem}

-\begin{remsect} As we explained above, the inductive argument used in the case of height one valuations is more complicated than direct induction on the dimension.
-Actually, it runs by induction on the defect rank, and it uses the case of zero defect rank as its base (which requires a separate proof).
-This scheme is very natural because it is well known that "complexity" of the valuation growthes with the defect rank $D$ (and is adequately described by $D$).
-Nevertheless, such induction seems to be new in the desingularization theory, though it should be noted that it appeared independently in the recent works \cite{Ked1} and \cite{Ked2} of Kedlaya.
-An interesting common feature of both works is that the induction step is done by working with Berkovich analytic discs. \end{remsect}
+\begin{rem} (i) As we explained above, the induction argument used in the case of height one valuations is more complicated than a direct induction on the dimension: it runs by induction on the transcendence defect and uses the case of zero transcendence defect as its base, which requires a separate proof.
+In particular, it is subtler than in de Jong's and Gabber's methods, where defect does not show up.
+A similar induction scheme was already used in \cite{KK2} to establish a certain form of altered local uniformization.

+(ii) Despite its relative novelty (to the best of my knowledge), this induction scheme is very natural because it is well known that "complexity" of the valuation grows with the transcendence defect $D$ and is adequately measured by it.
+Note also that it appeared in the recent works \cite{Ked1} and \cite{Ked2} of Kedlaya.
+An interesting common feature of these works and the current paper is that the induction step is done by working with Berkovich analytic discs. \end{rem}